phluid61/internet-drafts/http2-encoded-data/draft.md

 The following encoding schemes are defined:

 * `ENCODING_COMPRESS` (1):
-  The "compress" coding is an adaptive Lempel-Ziv-Welch (LZW) coding
+  The compress coding is an adaptive Lempel-Ziv-Welch (LZW) coding
   {{Welch}} that is commonly produced by the UNIX file compression program "compress".

 * `ENCODING_ZLIB` (2):
-  The zlib" coding is a "zlib" data format {{RFC1950}} containing a "deflate" compressed data stream {{RFC1951}} that uses a combination of the Lempel-Ziv (LZ77) compression algorithm and Huffman coding.
+  The zlib coding is a "zlib" data format {{RFC1950}} containing a "deflate" compressed data stream {{RFC1951}} that uses a combination of the Lempel-Ziv (LZ77) compression algorithm and Huffman coding.

 * `ENCODING_GZIP` (3):
-  The "gzip" coding is an LZ77 coding with a 32 bit CRC that is commonly produced by the gzip file compression program {{RFC1952}}.
+  The gzip coding is an LZ77 coding with a 32 bit CRC that is commonly produced by the gzip file compression program {{RFC1952}}.

 <!--